LeeHITsz/Funmap/README.md

 This script downloads both the SNP reference file and cholesterol summary statistics file.

 - 2.3 Download LD Files

+We suggest using the in-sample LD files.
+When the in-sample LD files are not available, we suggestusing the UKB reference LD matrices prepared by Prof. Alkes Price's group [https://registry.opendata.aws/ukbb-ld/](https://registry.opendata.aws/ukbb-ld/).

 **Before running the next script, make sure you have AWS CLI installed and configured with appropriate credentials.**

 ```bash